shsobur/books-store/README.md

 ## Feature
 * Add books to read page
 * Add books to wish list page
-* See the books reat in chart
+* See the books rating in chart
 * See details of books
 * Simple design of card to easily fing bast books